nephtyws/KcBERT-nsmc/README.md

 - Korean sentiment classifier based on pre-trained KcBERT and NSMC data (for fine tuning)
 - Accuracy is 0.885 with decreased learning rate and about 2500 steps of fine tuning
+- Load fine-tuned model on Flask for user interface - Provides a softmax score and argmax score for input sentence.

 ## References